Unitarizing non-relativistic scattering: Discussion

 Having developed this framework, it is now possible to apply the unitarization method to a broad range of cases.
 Let us return to the examples mentioned in the introduction, which have provided much of the phenomenological motivation for this and other related works~\cite{Blum:2016nrz,Braaten:2017dwq,Parikh:2024mwa,Watanabe:2025kgw}.

 \begin{description}

-\item[Bound-state-formation] amplitudes are ultra-soft and therefore fall rapidly at large momenta, giving a vanishing contribution from the large-momentum arc in \cref{eq:NmatrixContrib_Infinity}.
-They may nevertheless contain poles or branch cuts in the complex momentum plane, which yield finite contributions to the $\WW_\ell$ matrix.
-These terms may be obtained either by contour integration, as in \eqref{eq:NmatrixContrib}, or by evaluating \eqref{eq:N_Spectral} along the real momentum axis.
+\item[Bound-state-formation] amplitudes are ultra-soft and therefore fall rapidly at large momenta, giving no contribution from the large-momentum arc in \cref{eq:W_Contrib_Infinity}.
+They may nevertheless contain poles or branch cuts in the complex momentum plane, which yield finite contributions to $\WW_\ell$.
+These may be computed either by evaluating the integral in \eqref{eq:Wmatrix_PV} along the real axis or by contour integration, as in \eqref{eq:W_Contrib}.
+A dedicated study is presented in~\cite{Flores:2026yay}.

-Regularizing bound-state formation is phenomenologically crucial when capture proceeds via emission of a scalar or vector boson that carries a conserved charge: without regularization, such processes violate unitarity severely at sufficiently low velocities, even for arbitrarily small couplings~\cite{Oncala:2019yvj,Oncala:2021swy,Oncala:2021tkz,Harz:2018csl,Binder:2023ckj,Beneke:2024nxh}.
-Even when this pathology is absent, e.g. for capture via emission of an Abelian gauge boson or a neutral scalar, unregulated cross sections can exceed the unitarity bound at large but still perturbative couplings~\cite{vonHarling:2014kha,Petraki:2015hla,Petraki:2016cnz}.
-The unitarization procedure developed here applies in both situations, and requires minimal input: the unregulated bound-state formation cross sections.
-(The unregulated elastic cross sections are also required to obtain the regulated ones, but do not enter the regularization of the inelastic cross sections.)
+Regularizing bound-state formation is phenomenologically crucial when capture occurs via emission of a scalar or vector boson that carries a conserved charge: without regularization, such processes violate unitarity at sufficiently low velocities even for arbitrarily small couplings~\cite{Oncala:2019yvj,Oncala:2021swy,Oncala:2021tkz,Harz:2018csl,Harz:2019rro,Binder:2023ckj,Beneke:2024nxh}.
+Even when this pathology is absent, e.g. for capture via emission of an Abelian gauge boson or a neutral scalar, unregulated cross-sections can exceed the unitarity bound at large but still perturbative couplings~\cite{vonHarling:2014kha,Petraki:2015hla,Petraki:2016cnz}.
+The unitarization procedure developed here applies in both cases, and requires minimal input: the unregulated bound-state formation cross-sections.
+(The unregulated elastic cross-sections are also required to obtain the regulated ones, but do not enter the regularization of the inelastic cross-sections.)

 \item[Contact-type inelastic interactions] (such as annihilation of non-relativistic particles into relativistic species), when calculated perturbatively, violate unitarity at large enough couplings that may still be well within the perturbative regime.
 The problem is ameliorated if the interacting particles couple via a long-range force (e.g. a Coulomb potential) that is integrated in the computation (see e.g.~\cite{vonHarling:2014kha}), but persists nonetheless.